Skip to content

 PGY 1: Intern boot camp

-PGY 5: Microsurgical clinical experience in Taiwan at Chang Gung Memorial Hospital under the direction of Dr. Fu Chen Wei
+PGY 5: 2-week Microsurgical Clinical Experience in Taiwan at Chang Gung Memorial Hospital

-PGY 6: American Society of Plastic Surgery meeting
+PGY 6: American Society of Plastic Surgeons: Plastic Surgery the Meeting

 Continuing Medical Education